linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Bond Math & Analytics/Bond Math - the Theory Behind the Formulas.md

 Add-on Rate, Actual/370
 Discount Rate, Actual/360

 Note first that interest rate calculations are invariant to scale.
-That means you will get the same answers if you simply use  $64 and$ 65 for the two cash flows.
-However, if you work for a major financial institution and are used to dealing with large transactions, you can work with $64 million and $65 million to make the exercise seem more relevant.
+That means you will get the same answers if you simply use  \$64 and\$ 65 for the two cash flows.
+However, if you work for a major financial institution and are used to dealing with large transactions, you can work with \$64 million and \$65 million to make the exercise seem more relevant.
 Interest rate calculations are also invariant to currency.
 These could be U.S. or Canadian dollars.
 If you prefer, you can designate the currencies to be the euro, British pound sterling, Japanese yen, Swedish krona, Korean won, Mexican peso, or South African rand.

 # Add-On Rate, Actual/360